 “If you must know, I’m ignoring you because I have a headache,” retorted Magdalene.

 “Maybe you have a headache because your halo is on too tight,” snapped Julie.
-“You just don’t get it, I’m trying to get an unmarried officer to court me, but the wives of the married officers think I’m dirt.
-They sully me with their high and mighty gossip.
+“You just don’t get it!
+I’m trying to get an unmarried officer to court me, but the wives of the married officers think I’m dirt.
+They sully me with their high-and-mighty gossip.
 They whitewash themselves by blackening me,” she continued.
 “I hate them!”
-She paused, then continued, “But I want to be friends with them,” she cried with a whimper in her voice.
+She paused, and then continued, with a whimper in her voice, “But I want to be friends with them.”

 Just then a smelly man, whose only exercise was hiccupping, walked into the pub and ordered a drink.
-Miss Prissy obliged.
-Then the man stood near Julie and read over her shoulder.
-Miss Prissy left the bar to check on the stew.
+Miss Prissy obliged, then left the bar to check on the stew.
 Magdalene was still sweeping and mopping.
+The man then stood near Julie and read over her shoulder.